Azure/meta-azure-service-broker/docs/service-module-design.md

     }
     ```

     The contents of the credentials should be determined by your service module.
 Applications can use these credentials to access the service instance.
-E.g. For Azure storage service, the credentials are storage_account_name, primary_access_key and secondary_access_key.
+E.g. For Azure storage service, the credentials are storageAccountName, primary_access_key and secondary_access_key.
 For SQL server service, the credentials should be the connection string.

   * result should be a valid JSON object which is determined by the service module.